MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

 >python C:\Downloads\xenon-lfp-analysis\code-files\3Brain-processing\ExportToHDF5-ExtractDownsample.py

-2. A prompt will come for the folder path, make sure the measurement file and the *xx_exportCh* files are in the same folder. \
+2. A prompt will come in the *Terminal Window* for the folder path, make sure the measurement file and the *xx_exportCh* files are in the same folder. \
 Note that the file names need to be matched as shown in the example below, and if you have multiple pairs of files in the same folder, \
 it will process them one at a time.\